How to Setup Jenkins Build Agents on Kubernetes Pods

 1. Create a namespace devops-tools

 2. Create a Kubernetes service account named jenkins-admin with permissions to manage pods in devops-tools namespace.
-This service account will be used by Jenkins to deploy the agent pods.
+Jenkins will use this service account to deploy the agent pods.
 (Both internal & external Jenkins)

 3. Deploy Jenkins in devops-tools namespace with the jenkins-admin service account.
 (If you don’t have an existing Jenkins)

-4. Configure Kubernetes Jenkins Plugin for Jenkins to interact with Kubernetes cluster and deploy build agents.
+4. Configure the Kubernetes Jenkins Plugin so that Jenkins can interact with the Kubernetes cluster and deploy build agents.

 Setting Up Kubernetes Namespace & Service Account